 Fonts are also a neglected part of dental brands.
 Similar to colors, your brand fonts aren’t necessarily limited to the fonts used in your logo.
 While websites were once limited to a narrow selection of standard fonts, today your options are almost limitless.

 Even when things are in writing, they should be in a voice that is consistent with your brand’s personality.
-If you are a fun, friendly person but your website comes across as serious and impersonal, people won’t really know what to expect when they meet you in person.
+If you are a fun, friendly person but your dental website design and content comes across as serious and impersonal, people won’t really know what to expect when they meet you in person.

 Getting back to logos, yours should be prominent on every page of your website, typically in the top header.
 Also make sure you have a good branded favicon (those mini images you see in browser tabs) in place.
 They are tiny and your dental logo probably won’t work, so make sure your designer creates something that supports your brand.